 Because most people in the ancient world constantly lived on the edge of starvation, obesity was neither an option nor, for most, something to be avoided.
 Only the rich could afford the luxury of being fat, and for this reason fatness became a mark of status and wealth.Continue reading DEFINITION OF THE DAY (OBESITY)

 Knowing Christ makes you alive because God wakes up your spiritual nature that was previously dead.
 Jesus called that being “born again.”
-Just as we were born physically and bought into the living, breathing, and moving of physical life, God wants to awaken the spiritual nature He created in each one of us.
+Just as we were born physically and brought into the living. breathing, and moving of physical life, God wants to awaken the spiritual nature He created in each one of us.
 When we seek God, His Spirit breathes new life into us and we become alive in Christ.Continue reading HOW CAN KNOWING CHRIST MAKE YOU ALIVE?

 Times of misfortune are also likened to the unexpected and inescapable nature of a trap: “Makeover, no one knows when their hour will come: As fish are caught in a cruel net, or birds are taken in a snare, so people are trapped by evil times that fall unexpectedly upon them” (Eccles 9:12).
 These harsh times could be the product of their own making, as in the case of the exile of God’s people from the Promised Land that entrapped them (Isa 42:22; Lam 4:20; Ezek 19:8).Continue reading EVERYDAY LIFE IN BIBLE TIMES (TRAP/SNARE PT 3 OF 3)